 Food waste is one of the most avoidable environmental problems we face as a country.
 With surprising facts like 24 million slices of bread being thrown in the bin and 5.8 million drinkable glasses of milk being wasted each day, there is no time more important than now for us to take action and alleviate the strain that home food waste puts on our landfills and environment.

-Our sustainability expert Tim Field and his team work hard to push Daylesford towards our goal of being a fully sustainable company everyday, ensuring we tread as lightly as we can on this planet whether by solar power or developments like our Zero Waste Pantry and giving you the right tools and opportunities to work towards combating food wastage at home.
+Our sustainability expert Tim Field and his team work hard to push Daylesford towards our goal of being a fully sustainable company everyday, ensuring we tread as lightly as we can on this planet whether by solar power or developments like our Zero Waste Pantry and giving you the right tools and opportunities to work towards combating food waste at home.

 However, we know that only gets you so far.
 That’s why we’ve collated tips and ideas from our in-house specialists to get you started on your journey towards sustainability and zero food waste, so when it comes to shopping and cooking you find it easier than ever to make positive changes for your family and our planet.